aaronibrahim/hey-coworker/README.md

 > * When interrupted during an edit of a method, only 10% of times did a programmer resume work in less than a minute.
 > * A programmer is likely to get just one uninterrupted 2-hour session in a day

 I agree with these findings.
-Getting pulled away--pulled out of flow--is a sometimes necessary, but I work hard to make it an exception, not a rule.
-To that end, my notifications are significanly throttled.
+Getting pulled out of flow is sometimes necessary, but I work hard to make it an exception, not a rule.
+I throttle my notifications and check in 2-3 times a day.
+If it's urgent, call me.

 ### Updates